matthew-hre/github-bot/README.md

 `owner/repo#1` (e.g. `astral-sh/uv#8020`), or `repo#1`, where the bot will
 try finding the most popular repo with that name (e.g. `rust#105586`).

+A full GitHub URL (such as https://github.com/ghostty-org/ghostty/pull/4876) will also be responded to in a similar fashion, and the (useless) GitHub embed will be suppressed.

 The bot also keeps a TTR cache to avoid looking up the same entity multiple times (with data being refetched 30 minutes since last use), making the bot more responsive (the example below can take ~2s on first lookup and ~5ms on